ACI Border Gateways

 Outbound route-maps are only applied to Type-5 routes.

-• IGMP snooping and L3 Multicast traffic is not supported across domains
+• IGMP snooping and L3 Multicast traffic is not supported across domains.

-• Inter-VRFs (shared services) are not supported
+• Inter-VRFs traffic flows (shared services) is not supported on releases prior to Cisco ACI 6.1(4).

 Discovering ACI Border Gateways